Rootly-AI-Labs/IncidentDiagram/README.md

 ```
 The example above uses an incident that goes along with the app `https://github.com/Rootly-AI-Labs/EventOrOutage` and a fictive incident retrospective in  `example_incident.txt`.

+## How it works
+IncidentDiagram process works in 3 main steps:
+    1. Understand the impacted codebase, the file structure, and the code within the files to generate a description of components and their relationships.
+Returned in JSON format.
+    2. Understand postmortem/incident retrospective and provide a list of components that were affected, matching the components of the codebase.
+Returned in JSON format.
+    3. Create a diagram(mermaid.js) showing the components and their relationships, highlighting the components the incident affected.
+Returned in a MD format.

+All of these steps are done by prompting LLMs
 ## Examples 📖
 Here are a few ways you can use IncidentDiagram:
 * `incidentdiagram -f incident.txt  -u https://github.com/Rootly-AI-Labs/EventOrOutage` – will download the code from github and generate a diagram based on the incident summary in incident.txt